amitosdev/mysterio/README.md

 ## Advanced Usage

-### Unflattening Secrets (Key/Value Tab Support)
+### 🔓 Unflattening Secrets (Key/Value Tab Support)

 AWS Secrets Manager's Key/value tab is more convenient than the plaintext JSON editor because it doesn't require JSON validation and is easier to edit.
 However, it stores secrets as flat key-value pairs.
 Mysterio can automatically unflatten these dotted keys into nested objects.

-**Why use the Key/value tab?**
+**✨ Why use the Key/value tab?**
-- AWS Secrets Manager doesn't support JSON validation in the plaintext editor
+- ⚠️ AWS Secrets Manager doesn't support JSON validation in the plaintext editor
-- Invalid JSON can be accidentally saved, breaking your application
+- 💥 Invalid JSON can be accidentally saved, breaking your application
-- The Key/value tab provides a better UI for managing individual secrets
+- 🎯 The Key/value tab provides a better UI for managing individual secrets
-- Easier to add, remove, or update individual values
+- ⚡ Easier to add, remove, or update individual values

 **How it works:**